adarsh-technocrat/EnvFly-CLI/README.md

 ## 📚 Documentation

-For comprehensive documentation, visit our [Mintlify documentation site](https://docs.envfly.io) or check the [docs/](./docs/) directory in this repository.
+For comprehensive documentation, visit the EnvFly Mintlify site: https://envfly.mintlify.app/

+You can also check the [docs/](./docs/) directory in this repository.

 ## 🤝 Contributing